-The independent researcher was assisted by Dimka Stantchev, SDC programme officer for MOZ 28 in Nampula, in the all stages of the study.
-However, this report results from independent research evaluation and may not agree with, or represent, SDC's or other official views.
-The independent researcher bears full responsibility for shortcomings that have remained in the report.
+The consultant was assisted by Dimka Stantchev, SDC programme officer for MOZ 28 in Nampula, in the all stages of the study.
+However, this report is an independent evaluation and may not agree with, or represent, SDC's or other official views.
+The consultant bears full responsibility for shortcomings that have remained in the report.